 - Reinstatement of Employee Sustaining Compensable Injuries – Your employer must reinstate you to your former job position within 18 months.

 - Cost of Living Adjustment – This only applies if you still get benefits on the three-year anniversary of your injury date.
-Once that date passes, you qualify for a COLA increase only if the Social Security Administration denied you disability benefits.
+After that, you qualify for a COLA increase only if the Social Security Administration denied you disability benefits.
 In addition, your benefits must be lower than 60% of the state’s current average weekly wage.

 - Vocational Rehabilitation – Can’t perform the same job duties you did before your accident?
-Then the state provides re-training opportunities to help you find another job earning similar wages.
+The state provides re-training to help you find another job earning similar wages.

 You May Qualify for Legal Assistance